ASFHyP3/hyp3-docs/docs/guides/rtc_product_guide.md

     Please send your feedback to [uso@asf.alaska.edu](mailto:uso@asf.alaska.edu).

-We use the most recent Copernicus DEM release [available on AWS](https://registry.opendata.aws/copernicus-dem/).
+We use the [2021 Release of the Copernicus GLO-30 Public DEM](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}, [available on AWS](https://registry.opendata.aws/copernicus-dem/ "Registry of Open Data on AWS - Copernicus DEM" ){target=_blank}.
 For more information, see the 'Releases' section of [this article](https://spacedata.copernicus.eu/collections/copernicus-digital-elevation-model "Copernicus DEM" ){target=_blank}.

 !!! important "Coverage gaps in Copernicus DEM GLO-30 filled using GLO-90"